Thorium/EventCalendar/README.markdown

 The data comes from index.html page html-table called: #datasource You can change index.html to PHP or ASP page and dynamically create your own content.

+This edition has maintenance also.
+But the UI has been changed to Finnish.

 ![Screenshot][1]